dto-btn/chatbot/README.md

 # chatbot
-New iteration of the chatbot (based on the chatbot AI PoC
+New iteration of the chatbot